~/world-clock-wall apps ← about me

 Are the times accurate, including daylight saving?

-Can I choose my own cities?
+Can I choose my own cities, and how many clocks can I show?

 How do I make it fullscreen?

-Does it keep running and stay private?
+Does it keep running, work offline and stay private?

 Is it free?